csnp/cryptoscan/README.md

 ## About QRAMM

-The Quantum Readiness Assessment Maturity Model (QRAMM) is a comprehensive framework developed by [CSNP](https://csnp.org) to help organizations prepare for post-quantum cryptography.
+The Quantum Readiness Assurance Maturity Model (QRAMM) is a comprehensive framework developed by [CSNP](https://csnp.org) to help organizations prepare for post-quantum cryptography.
 Learn more at [qramm.org](https://qramm.org).

 ### QRAMM Toolkit